Deductible Expenses for Your Home Office

-All indirect expenses must be multiplied by the percent of business use.
-Note that if you began using your office during the tax year, all expenses must be prorated for the time you used the home office.
+All indirect expenses must be multiplied by the percent of business use, and if you began using your office during the tax year, all expenses must be prorated for the time you used the home office.

 Direct vs. Indirect Deductible Expenses

-Some repairs, like replacing the roof, could be considered improvements to your home, in which case you can't deduct them here.
-But you can recapture by adding them to an adjusted basis of your home, which you use to calculate your deductible depreciation.
-See more on depreciation below.
+Some repairs, like replacing the roof, could be considered improvements to your home, so you can't deduct them here.
+You can recapture by adding them to an adjusted basis of your home, which you use to calculate your deductible depreciation.

-Mortgage interest (indirect) - Same is true of mortgage interest.
-Do not deduct it twice.
+As with real estate property taxes, be sure not to deduct mortgage interest twice.
 Deduct on Schedule A only the amount not already deducted on Form 8829.
 Mortgage insurance premiums may also be deducted depending on your income.

-Utilities (indirect) - Multiply the cost of electricity, gas, trash removal and cleaning services by your percentage of business use.
-The telephone is not included in this.
-The first telephone line to you house is considered for personal use and is not deductible at all.
-But a second line used exclusively for business is deductible but should not be included on Schedule C.
+Multiply the cost of electricity, gas, trash removal, and cleaning services by your percentage of business use.
+Your telephone is not included in this because the first telephone line to your house is considered for personal use and is not deductible at all.
+However, a second line used exclusively for business is deductible but should not be included on Schedule C.

 Taking a deduction for depreciation can have tax consequences when you sell your home later, so be sure to carefully consider whether a home office deduction is right for you.
 Depreciation is a complicated deduction with many special rules, so see IRS Publication 587 or consult a tax specialist for more information.